Understanding Credit Cards: A Comprehensive Guide to Financial Freedom

 -

-New credit inquiries: Applying for multiple credit cards in a short period can temporarily lower your score.
+New credit inquiries: Opening multiple new accounts in a short period can negatively impact your score.

-By using credit cards responsibly and understanding these factors, you can leverage them to build and improve your credit score over time.
+By using credit cards responsibly and consistently making on-time payments, you can build a positive credit history and improve your credit score over time.

 What are the pros and cons of using credit cards?